Sign In / Sign Out

 - Map and Locations

 Portable document format (PDF) is one of the most common file formats for documents on the web.
 Unfortunately, they are also some of the most difficult for screen reader users to access.
-Follow the instructions below to create accessible text-based PDFs, as well as to test existing PDFs.
+Follow the instructions below to create, test, and fix PDFs.

 Is there an Acrobat tab on your MS Word or PowerPoint toolbar?

 Before you begin, make sure you have Acrobat tab for the Adobe Acrobat PDF maker.
 If not, acquire or upgrade to Adobe Acrobat DC or 2017 (not Acrobat Reader or Acrobat Standard) and to (at least) Microsoft Office 2016.

 When your MS Word or PowerPoint document is ready, use the Acrobat PDF maker to create a PDF.
 Make sure to select the Acrobat tab, then "Create PDF."
 (Do not use "Print to PDF" or "Save As" PDF to create PDFs because they strip the hidden tags and alt text you added and will make the document inaccessible.)

 Make sure you are using Adobe Acrobat Pro DC or 2017 (not Acrobat Reader or Acrobat Standard).

 The easiest way to fix an inaccessible text-based PDF is to make the corrections in MS Office or PowerPoint.